 Task 26.1 requires that the Force Review Board (FRB) review all Level 2 use of force investigations following the completion of the internal investigation (compliance standard: 95%).
 DGO K-4.1 requires that the FRB chair convene an FRB to review the factual circumstances of all Level 2 cases within 90 days of receipt of the use of force packet from IAD.
-OPD provided documentation for all 15 incidents that were heard by the board during this reporting period of January 1, through March 31, 2012.
-We determined that 12, or 80%, of the 15 FRB reports were timely.
-One of the three late cases was not heard by the FRB until 17 months past the 90-day due date.
-Additionally, according to the documentation we reviewed, the §3304 date had been expired for eight months, preventing the initiation of any disciplinary action if deemed appropriate.
-In this case, the FRB directed the following deliverables: (1) the Assistant Chief shall develop better methods to handle use of force investigations and reporting for large scale operations; and (2) the Training Commander shall convene an Incident Board of Review to replace FRBs when force is used in large-scale operations.
-OPD is not in compliance with this subtask.
-18
+OPD provided documentation for all nine incidents that were heard by the board during this reporting period of April 1, through June 30, 2012.
+We determined that all of the FRB reports were timely.
+OPD is in compliance with this subtask.

 Task 26.2 requires that for every Level 2 use of force investigation, the FRB make a recommendation as to whether the use of force was in or out of policy (compliance standard: 95%).
-All 15 FRB reports we reviewed contained recommendations noting that the use of force was in or not in compliance with policy.
-We noted in one case that the Deputy Chief admonished the investigator from commending officers who have actions under review by the FRB and IAD.
-We discussed this concern with OPD during our most recent site visit.
-Supervisors commending officers prior to completion of a use of force or IAD investigation diminishes the impartiality of the investigation, and provides officers who are found to be in violation of the Manual of Rules a defense to violations of OPD policy.
-This practice weakens the officer accountability process.
-During our next site visit, we will ascertain if OPD is implementing any additional training or corrective action to prevent this problem from interfering with the internal investigation process.
-All 15 FRB reports that we reviewed noted agreement with the recommendation of the FRB by the Chief or his designee.
+All nine FRB reports we reviewed contained recommendations noting that the use of force was in or not in compliance with policy.
+All nine FRB reports noted agreement with the recommendation of the FRB by the Chief or his designee.
 OPD is in compliance with this subtask.

 Task 26.3 requires that all FRB determinations that a use of force is out of compliance with OPD policy be forwarded to IAD for investigation (compliance standard: 95%).
-There were two cases during this reporting period in which that determination was made, and neither case was referred to IAD.
-In one of the cases, involving the use of palm strikes, the FRB requested a supplemental interview with the involved officer.
-During the interview, the officer and his attorney contended that no discipline could be imposed, claiming that the officer was initially informed that he was exonerated - and that only after further review, was the case not sustained.
-Based upon the interview, the FRB found the officer's use of palm strikes to be not in compliance, but the FRB never referred the case to IAD.
-OPD is not in compliance with this subtask.
+There was one case during this reporting period in which that determination was made, and the case was referred to IAD.
+OPD is in compliance with this subtask.